 This 13 week course is conducted at TTS Trentham, and is designed to develop your repair and maintenance skills on more advanced communications systems and the NZLAV.

-PHASE TWO: NATIONAL CERTIFICATE IN ELECTRO TECHNOLOGY, LEVEL 4
+PHASE TWO: NZ CERTIFICATE IN ELECTRONIC ENGINEERING, LEVEL 4

 This 42 week course is conducted at TTS Devonport Naval Base, and will see you finish off your academic training.
-It is here that you will be awarded your National Certificate in Electrical Engineering Level 4.
+It is here that you will be awarded your NZ Certificate in Electronic Engineering Level 4.

 SENIOR ELECTRONIC TECHNICIANS COURSE